This post featuring my farmstand gazpacho recipe includes affiliate links.

 You can buy these soups online and have them delivered straight to your doorstep.
 Zupa makes tons of cold soup flavors, including several different gazpacho combinations.

-Order Zupa cold-pressed soups here and use my coupon code, GOODFORYOU, to get 15 percent off your order.
+Order Zupa (now called Medlie) cold-pressed soups here and use my coupon code, GOODFORYOU, to get 15 percent off your order.
 These soups are portable and perfect during the Whole30 challenge and anytime you want a healthy snack.
 I found myself relying on them during my Whole30 challenge month.

 Farmstand Gazpacho Recipe: